IBM/functions-cos-sql-query/README.md

     ```
     export ENDPOINT=s3.us-south.cloud-object-storage.appdomain.cloud
     ```
+*Note: If you selected a different region, you can find your endpoint by clicking your Cloud Object Storage service in the [Resource list](https://cloud.ibm.com/resources?groups=storage), finding your bucket in the list, and then looking under Configuration for that bucket.
+Use the public endpoint.*

 1. Let's update the package with your endpoint information.
     ```
     ibmcloud fn package update cloud-object-storage --param endpoint $ENDPOINT